5 Shame-Free Ways to Tackle Your Debt

 - Prioritize which debt to tackle first.

-There are two popular strategies for paying off debt: you can start with the loan that carries the highest interest rate, or knock out the loan with the smallest remaining balance first.
+There are two popular strategies for paying off debt: the avalanche and snowball methods.
+The first means you can start with the loan that carries the highest interest rate, while the second involves knocking out the loan with the smallest remaining balance first.

 - Slow and steady wins the race.